prggmr/zf2-docpx/zend/EventManager/ResponseCollection.rst

 contains
 --------

-.. function:: contains($value)
+.. function:: contains()

     Check if any of the responses match the given value.

-    :param mixed $value: The value to look for among responses
+    :param mixed: The value to look for among responses

     :rtype: bool